Strategies to support executive functioning in primary school aged children with FASD

 Executive Functioning & FASD

-Example of challenge Strategy
+Example of executive functioning challenge Strategy

-May act with some impulsivity (e.g., speaking up at an inappropriate time)
+May act with some impulsivity (e.g. speaking up at an inappropriate time)

 • Seat the student closer to the teacher to allow for closer supervision and modelling of appropriate times to talk

-• Provide positive reinforcement when the child demonstrates self-control
+• Provide positive reinforcement when the child demonstrates self-control based on clear and collaboratively set goals

 May give the first answer that comes to mind, rather than taking time to retrieve the correct answer